jeffshrager/scads2015/README.txt

 then analyzing them.

 ============================================================
-4. Changing the experimental parameters.
+4. SETTING EXPERIMENTAL PARAMETERS AND RUNNING EXPERIMENTS
 ============================================================

 The model parameters are in the file 'settings.py'.
 There are lots of